tcriess/meteorolopi/README.md

 Make sure that the message type is unique among all possible loggers!
 Currently, only message type 0 is reserved for the Davis Vantage VUE LOOP/LOOP2 message.

-The implementation of the method getData in the Reader class expects a list of types (or None) and returns a list of dicts holding the data.
+The implementation of the method getData in the Reader class expects a list of types (or None) and returns a dict holding the necessary data for creating the message(s) of the given types.